Amos Yee: Video criticising Lee Kuan Yew and the Singaporean government

-On 23 March 2015, Lee Kuan Yew, the first Prime Minister of Singapore, died.
-Four days later, Yee uploaded a YouTube video titled Lee Kuan Yew is Finally Dead!, in which he said that both Lee and Jesus were "power-hungry and malicious" individuals who deceived their followers into thinking otherwise.
-Apart from hoping that Lee would not rest in peace, Yee also said that Lee was a "horrible person", an "awful leader" and a dictator who made his followers believe he stood for democratic ideals, and criticised Singapore's taxes overshadowing the government's spending of money on the public.
-Lastly, Yee issued a challenge to Lee's son, former Prime Minister Lee Hsien Loong, stating if he wished to sue him, Yee would "oblige to dance with him".
-The video has since been viewed more than 880,000 times.
+On 23 March 2015, Lee Kuan Yew, the first prime minister of Singapore, died.
+Four days later, Yee uploaded a YouTube video titled "Lee Kuan Yew is Finally Dead!", in which he compared Lee with Jesus, describing both as "power-hungry and malicious" individuals who deceived their followers into thinking otherwise.
+Apart from hoping that Lee would not rest in peace, Yee also said that Lee was a "horrible person", an "awful leader", and a dictator who made his followers believe that he stood for democratic ideals.
+He further criticised Singapore's taxes for overshadowing the government's spending of money on the public.
+Lastly, Yee issued a challenge to Lee's son, former prime minister Lee Hsien Loong, stating that he would "oblige to dance with him" if sued by the latter.
+As of April 2015, the video had been viewed more than 880,000 times.

 Before uploading the video, Yee said that he was worried about the legal ramifications, such as the Sedition Act.
-He told his mother that he was making a video criticising Lee, and uploaded it despite her telling him not to.
-Yee also said that his ideas were influenced by meet-ups with members from the Singapore Democratic Party, one of whom introduced him to Roy Ngerng's blog.
-In court documents, Yee also admitted that he criticised Christianity and Lee to initiate discussions on what he saw as flaws with religion and Singapore.
-He acknowledged the potential offences but continued posting blogs and hoped the discussions could lead to positive changes.
+He told his mother that he was making a video criticising Lee and uploaded it despite her insistence against the upload.
+Yee also said that his ideas were influenced by meet-ups with members of the Singapore Democratic Party (SDP), one of whom introduced him to Roy Ngerng's blog.
+In court documents, he also admitted that he had criticised Christianity and Lee to initiate discussions on what he saw as flaws with religion and Singapore.
+He acknowledged the potential offences but continued posting blogs, saying that he hoped for positive changes resulting from the discussions he drew.
+Yee continued to criticise the government of Singapore after his arrest; on 9 September 2015, he uploaded a video titled "PAP king manipulators", in which he criticised the governing People's Action Party (PAP).
+However, the video did not lead to an arrest.